slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 When you have finished reading this handbook, you must practice, become proficient and draw inferences.
 When you have your own discovery or experience afterwards, I hope you will contribute.
 If you feel there is sensitive information you can mask them out, or anonymise the information.

-Finally,thanks to the global maturity of security and privacy-related legislation and enforcement; thanks to the efforts of all the pioneering cryptographers, engineers, ethical hackers and all those involved in the creation of a better world, which includes Satoshi Nakamoto.
+Finally, thanks to the global maturity of security and privacy-related legislation and enforcement; thanks to the efforts of all the pioneering cryptographers, engineers, ethical hackers and all those involved in the creation of a better world, which includes Satoshi Nakamoto.

 # Appendix